JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Application-Structure/src/01-MTL/ReadMe.md

       |
 MonadReader_SourceMonad
 ```
-If we want to use all of the monads above, we must ultimately create a "stack" of `NaturalTransformation`s that lifts one monad type somewhere in the "stack" all the way up and into the monad type at the top of the stack.
+If we want to use all of the monads above, we must ultimately create a "stack" of these monad transformations that lift one monad type somewhere in the "stack" all the way up and into the monad type at the top of the stack.
 Using a visual, it produces this diagram (read from bottom to top):
 ```
 Index0_TopMonad
       ^